 (iii) the Exciter shall be capable of attaining a positive ceiling voltage not less than 80% of the Excitation System On Load Positive Ceiling Voltage upon recovery of the Onshore Generating Unit terminal voltage to 80% of rated terminal voltage following fault clearance.
 The Company may specify a value outside the above limits where The Company identifies a system need.

-(iv) The requirement to provide a separate power source for the Exciter will be specified in the Bilateral Agreement if NGET identifies a Transmission System need.
+(iv) The requirement to provide a separate power source for the Exciter will be specified in the Bilateral Agreement if The Company, in accordance with the Relevant Transmission Licensee, identifies a Transmission System need.

 CC.A.6.2.5 Power Oscillations Damping Control